lkcampbell/brackets-ruler/README.md

 ### Roadmap

 * Column Ruler
-  * Event listener for adjust font size event to update ruler
-     * Brackets doesn't have this event; find a way to do this in CodeMirror
   * At font size less than 12, ruler numbers need to decrease font size as well
   * Line up zero tick mark with editor gutter
   * Research: At runtime, what values are needed for calculation?